Best PC for Gaming and Streaming: 8 Top Picks (2026)

 How much RAM do I need for gaming and streaming?

 32 GB is the practical minimum in 2026.
-We tested with 16 GB and saw OBS drop frames in memory-heavy open-world games when Chrome and chat overlays were also running.
+With only 16 GB, OBS drops frames in memory-heavy open-world games when Chrome and chat overlays are also running.
 64 GB is only necessary if you edit videos alongside your stream.

 Can I stream with an AMD GPU?